jad-chahin/stock-sentiment/README.md

-# sentiment-prototype
+# sentiment-alpha

-A tool to analyze the sentiment (for example: stock tickers) on Reddit
+CLI Python tool to track market sentiment on Reddit.